 With these ends in mind, ask yourself:

 - How are we doing in each of these areas?

 - Are there goals we are not yet achieving but could if we tweaked existing infrastructure systems and processes? (enhancing status quo)

 - Do we believe that we have a solid enterprise foundation, but could use improved functionality in specific areas? (adding plug-ins or custom enhancements)

 - Are our systems underperforming or preventing us from substantially achieving our goals? (system replacement)

 - What would an optimized IT infrastructure look like in my organization?

-For many leaders in IT, Procurement and Finance these are the familiar starting-point questions of a continuous improvement gap-analysis mantra.
-Not even five years removed from the Great Recession and external circumstances again force us to revisit these questions in earnest, to soul search, prioritize, and implement remedies.
-Once again, we have the opportunity to turn adversity into opportunity and transform our organizations through IT enablement.
+For many leaders in IT, Procurement, and Finance these are the familiar starting-point questions of a continuous improvement gap-analysis mantra.
+Not even five years removed from the Great Recession, external circumstances yet again force us to revisit these questions in earnest, to problem solve, prioritize, and implement remedies.
+Once again, we must turn adversity into opportunity and transform our organizations through IT enablement.

-We may not like being pushed, but now is the time to take advantage of CARES Act funding, to identify and implement right-fit solutions.
+No one likes being pushed, but now is the time to take advantage of CARES Act funding, to identify and execute right-fit solutions.
 We can make it easier for our customers and our institutions to achieve their goals, even during the most difficult of times.